Back to Blog

 Balance

-Accuracy before speed
+Accuracy over speed

-Download SynapseGym and start with scientifically based brain training today.
+Download SynapseGym and start today with scientifically based brain training.

 Train your brain for free

-Flanker test: train selective attention and focus | SynapseGym
+Flanker Test: Train selective attention and focus | SynapseGym